 Typical challenges of participants on our Assertiveness Training

 How does our Assertiveness Training help your people?

 What does our Assertiveness Training include?

 The agenda can be adapted to suit the needs of your organisation, and will typically include:

-Discussion of the participants challenges with assertiveness and usually how not being assertive affects people's working lives, work life balance and enjoyment of work.
+- Discussion of the participants' challenges with assertiveness.
+Includes how not being assertive affects people's working lives, work life balance and enjoyment of work.